Estimate Time6 min

 As with most business transactions, it comes down to supply and demand.

-• Seller’s market: There’s low housing inventory and many buyers competing for only a few listings.
-In these situations, houses can sometimes sell for more than the asking price as buyers submit more generous offers in hopes to have theirs accepted.
+• Seller’s market: The housing inventory is low and many buyers compete for only a few listings.
+In these situations, houses can sometimes sell for more than the asking price, as buyers submit more generous offers in hopes to have theirs accepted.

-• Buyer’s market: There’s greater housing inventory compared to demand.
+• Buyer’s market: The housing inventory is greater compared to the demand.
 This situation can give homebuyers a little more flexibility in terms of offer price and negotiating.

 In general, areas with healthy economies and more jobs tend to be seller’s markets, while those with struggling economies tend to be buyer’s markets.
-The real estate market also has a seasonal pattern, with more homes for sale in the summer and more buyers, and fewer homes for sale in the winter and fewer buyers.
+The real estate market also has a seasonal pattern, with more buyers in the summer, and with fewer buyers in the winter.

 Buyer: How much should you offer on a house?

 Your real estate agent can provide insight into the right amount to offer based on comparable sales, also referred to as “comps.”
-Agents look at recent sales of similar homes in the area to help suggest a pricing strategy that is fairer and more realistic in the current market.
-You can also do this due diligence yourself by reviewing public records and home search websites.
+Agents look at recent sales of similar homes in the area to help suggest a pricing strategy that is fair and realistic in the current market.
+You can also do this yourself by reviewing public records and home search websites.

-Other things that can affect the amount you offer on a house include: how long it’s been on the market, the condition of the house and property, and how motivated the seller is.
+Other things that can affect the amount you offer include: how long it’s been on the market, the condition of the house and property, and if the seller is motivated.

 Seller: prepare for the offer